Esgairgeiliog: Murder of April Jones

 In 2012, Mark Bridger, a resident of Ceinws, abducted and murdered five-year-old April Jones from the nearby town of Machynlleth.
 Bridger was sentenced to a whole life sentence.
-His house was subsequently torn down and a memorial garden to April Jones was erected on its site.
+His house was subsequently demolished and a memorial garden to April Jones was constructed on the site.

-Railway Station
+Railway station

 Esgairgeiliog railway station was a station on the narrow-gauge Corris Railway, although it was the opposite side of the Afon Dulas river from the village, making the station in the county of Merionethshire (now Gwynedd) as opposed to the village, which was in Montgomeryshire (now Powys).
 A steeply-graded branch line crossed the river and led to the Era quarry, where slate could be taken from for transport to Machynlleth for transshipment.

 The station was opened in 1884, and closed at the end of passenger services in December 1930.

 The station was structurally and cosmetically restored in the early 1980s.
 The Corris Railway Society is now restoring the line, through Esgairgeiliog.

 The station at Esgairgeiliog is the basis for Ulfstead Road, one of the Mid Sodor Railway's stations in The Railway Series.